andreas-bauer/rejoinderoo/README.md

 # to install all dependencies
 make deps

-# to build the program in the `bin` directory
+# to build the program
 make build

 # to run the compiled program
-./bin/rejoinderoo
+./rejoinderoo
 ```

 ## Usage